 25. PROCUREMENT LOBBYING.
 To the extent this contract is a "procurement contract" as defined by State Finance Law §§ 139-j and 139-k, by signing this contract the Contractor certifies and affirms that all disclosures made in accordance with State Finance Law §§ 139-j and 139-k are complete, true and accurate.
-In the event such certification is found to be intentionally false or intentionally incomplete, the State may terminate the contract by providing written notification to the Contract.
+In the event such certification is found to be intentionally false or intentionally incomplete, the State may terminate the contract by providing written notification to the Contractor in accordance with the terms of the contract.